axkoenig/reflex_stack/README.md

 ## Keyboard Teleoperation

-Here are all commands you can do using your keyboard.
-You can change the key bindings in the [keyboard_teleop.cpp](reflex_interface/src/reflex_interface/keyboard_teleop.cpp) file.
+Below is a list of keys that you can use to teleoperate the robotic hand.
 You can also use they keyboard teleoperation node on the real hand.
-Some commands (such as spherical close) are disabled on the real hand as fingers would crash into each other.
+Some commands (such as spherical close) are disabled on the real hand as fingers may crash into each other.

 | Key | Effect              |
 |-----|---------------------|